We will be accepting applications for the next Colorado Advantage program beginning fall of 2018.

-Introducing the New Colorado Advantage Graduate Preview Weekend for college seniors, recent graduates and masters degree students interested in pursuing a STEM doctoral degree at the University of Colorado Boulder!
+The Colorado Advantage Graduate Preview Weekend is sponsored annually by the Colorado Diversity Initiative, and is intended for college seniors, recent graduates and masters degree students interested in pursuing a STEM doctoral degree at the University of Colorado Boulder.

 Participating Departments and Programs